ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 Web administration for JAMES
 ============================

-The web administration supports for now the CRUD operations on the domains, the users and the users mailboxes, and quotas, as described in the following sections.
+The web administration supports for now the CRUD operations on the domains,the users, their mailboxes and their quotas, as described in the following sections.

 **WARNING**: This API allow authentication only via the use of JWT.
-It means that, otherwise, an administrator should ensure an attacker can not use this API.
+If not configured with JWT, an administrator should ensure an attacker can not use this API.

 Please also note **webadmin** is only enabled with **Guice**.
-You can not use it when using James with **Spring**.
+You can not use it when using James with **Spring**, as the required injections are not implemented.

 ## Administrating domains